- What Is Bacon?

 - Risks of Consuming Bacon When Pregnant

-- Symptoms to Watch Out If You Had Raw Bacon
+- Symptoms to Watch Out for If You Had Raw Bacon

-- Bacon Alternatives You Can Try in Pregnancy
+- Bacon Alternatives You Can Try During Pregnancy

 - Delicious Bacon Recipe